falken10vdl/IfcOpenShell/src/bonsai/docs/quickstart/ide/windows_ide.rst

 Windows
 ================

-This quickstart will help you set up your MS Windows machine to explore the sourcecode of Bonsai.
+This quickstart will help you set up your MS Windows machine to explore the sourcecode of Bonsai or develop and debug your blender scripts in VSCode.
+This has the benefit of having a complete development environment where you can explore the code, make changes, debug (break-points, watch variable and stack contents, etc. ) and see the results in blender

-You will be able to update or contribute to the official documentation and also explore the code behind Bonsai's functionalities to troubleshoot or propose new features.
+- Steps 1-6 will get you started with VSCode to develop and debug python scripts in Blender.

+- Steps 7-14 will allow you to interact with GitHub to make changes to the Bonsai project.

-We will be using Widnows 11 as our operating system and Visual Studio Code as our Integrated Development Environment (IDE) and we will create a dedicated user for Development.
+We will be using AlmaLinux 9 as our operating system and Visual Studio Code as our Integrated Development Environment (IDE) and we will create a dedicated user for Development.

 1. **Create Development User**: Open Windows Settings (typically hitting "Windows" key and writting "settings" in the search field) and then go to :menuselection:`Accounts --> Other users`.